ekimetrics/ekimetrics.github.io/blog/2024-02-23-Uncertainty_TS.md

 ![screenshot-app](img/Uncertainty_TS/AssymetricRegression.png)
   </div>

-Advantages of the approach include its compatibility with non-parametric methods.
+Advantages of the approach include its compatibility with non-parametric methods .
 However, it comes with disadvantages such as the absence of mathematical guarantees, uncalibrated forecasts, and the complexity of interpretation associated with the method.

 </div>

 ### Probabilistic models
 <div align="justify">

-Probabilistic models are favored for their capacity to output distributions instead of single points.
-Numerous probabilistic models exist for time series forecasting, and among them, ARIMA models stand out as particularly popular.
+Probabilistic models are favored for their capacity to output distributions instead of single points estimates.
+Numerous probabilistic models exist for time series forecasting, and among them, ARIMA models are notably popular.

 The process begins with the model fitting the time series data, capturing the autoregressive (AR) and moving average (MA) components, and ensuring stationarity through differencing (integrated component).
 After generating point forecasts, the model assesses the residuals, which represent the differences between the observed and predicted values.
 ARIMA utilizes the standard deviation of the normally distributed residuals to construct prediction intervals around the point forecasts.
 Essentially, the wider the prediction interval, the greater the uncertainty associated with the forecast.
 This technical methodology not only refines the accuracy of point forecasts but also provides a statistically sound measure of the range within which future observations are likely to fall.